Instructor

 - Identify 2-4 related topics.
 Then, for each topic, cite 2-4 related papers (must include the bibliography).
 Finally, for each cluster of related works, give a 1-2 sentence explanation describing the key difference(s) of your proposed idea to the cluster of prior works.
 One way to format each topic is as follows:

-- [Section 3] Methods – describe the implementation of your proposed idea (e.g., features, algorithm(s), training overview) so that:
+- [Section 3] Methods – describe the implementation of your proposed idea (e.g., description of your model, system, or how survey papers will be collected) so that:

 - A reader could reproduce your set-up